 Any member of the SSC may call for a meeting at any time in order to decide on an action to be taken in response to recent (within the past month) reports.
 This meeting must take place within two weeks of the request, and the resolution of that meeting must be recorded and made part of the record.

 The SSC must meet within two weeks of any report of a major offense to discuss the report and decide on whether or not any actions should be taken at that time.
-This meeting does not count towards the twice per year requirement.

 7) Designation of the Safer Spaces Committee

 Elections for the committee will be held every three years.
 Should a member of the SSC resign, an election will be held at the next Planning Board meeting to replace them.
 No permanent actions may be enacted if the committee has less than 3 members.
 The SSD is elected first by popular vote, followed individually by the two members of the SSC.

 Any person with a report of a major offense in the record is to be assumed ineligible for a position as a member of the SSC.
 The current SSC is responsible for checking the record against any nominations.